cloudify-cosmo/docs.getcloudify.org/content/installation/installing-manager.md

 ### Changing the Manager Parameters

-Before or after you install Cloudify Manager, you can change the parameters used in the installation.
+After you install Cloudify Manager, you can change the parameters used by the installation.
 The configure command accepts the same CLI parameters as the install command, and it reads the config.yaml file for additional parameters.

-* To change installation parameters, either:
+* To change installation parameters:
-  * Run: ```cfy_manager configure <parameters>```
-  * Edit the ```/etc/cloudify/config.yaml``` file and run: ```cfy_manager configure```
+1. To change the default configuration settings, edit the ```/etc/cloudify/config.yaml``` file.
+1. To configure Cloudify Manager, run: ```cfy_manager configure [--private-ip <PRIVATE_IP>] [--public-ip <PUBLIC_IP>] [--admin-password <password>] [-v]```

+  * If you specify the private and public IP addresses and the administrator password in the config.yaml file, do not specify them in the command options.
+  * If you do not specify an administrator password in the command options or the config.yaml file, the installation process generates a random password and shows it as output when the installation is complete.
+  * If you use ```-v``` for the cfy_manager command, you can see additional debugging logs located at: ```/var/log/cloudify/manager/cfy_manager.log```.

 The config.yaml ([View in GitHub](https://github.com/cloudify-cosmo/cloudify-manager-install)) contains more advanced configuration parameters, including: